 Insureds should carefully consider the enforceability of any exclusive jurisdiction clause which requires them to pursue their claim against insurers in an unfriendly foreign state and seek specialist legal advice.

-This case also serves as a general reminder for policyholders to carefully consider the governing law and dispute resolution provisions in any insurance or reinsurance contract that impacts their insurance arrangements.
+These cases also serve as a general reminder for policyholders to carefully consider the governing law and dispute resolution provisions in any insurance or reinsurance contract that impacts their insurance arrangements.
 In practice, dispute resolution clauses in (re)insurance contracts are often overlooked or added without much thought as to the potential consequences.
 This can result in unsuitable, inconsistent, or conflicting clauses which can prove very costly and time-consuming for policyholders when locked in an insurance coverage dispute.
 Attention to detail, and specialist legal advice, at the time of negotiating the insurance arrangements can result in significant strategic benefits and savings in time and costs in the event of any coverage denial.

 If you have any queries in connection with policy terms, including governing law and jurisdiction clauses, please contact our Insurance Recovery and Counselling (IRC) team, which is one of the largest global policyholder-only insurance coverage practices.
 Our international network of IRC lawyers regularly work alongside lawyers from our highly regarded Aviation practice.